More than 14,000 pregnant women enrol their babies in a new research project - Children of the 90s

 We spent the summer of 2010 taking Children of the 90s out on the road, it was great to meet so many of you at the festivals and events in and around Bristol and Weston.
 Keep an eye out for the Children of the 90s bike in 2011.

 Thousands of participants consent to let us access data from their official records.

 Twenty-first anniversary celebrations — including a conference, a one-day Researchfest, and a book — attract a great deal of media coverage.
 The Children of the Children of the 90s (COCO90s) project begins, recruiting a new generation.

-To thank all the participants who have given their time and dedication over the last 21 years, we have produced a book entitled Twenty One Years: Our Journey which can be read online.
+In 2012, to thank all the participants who have given their time and dedication over the last 21 years, we produced a book entitled Twenty One Years: Our Journey which can be read online.